 | Vector Formats

-As is the case with most Origin dialog boxes, you can save your custom settings to a Theme file for repeat use.
-Once you have customized your settings:
+As is the case with many other Origin dialog boxes, you can save your graph export settings as a Dialog Theme for repeat use.

-- Click the arrow to the right of Dialog Theme and choose one of the Theme save options.
+- Click the flyout button to the right of Dialog Theme and choose one of the Theme save options.

 You can export multiple graphs, such as all graphs in a folder or all graphs in a project file, to a single, multi-page PDF file.
 Choose File: Export Graphs and open the Export Graphs dialog box.
 Set Image Type to Portable Document Format (*.pdf) and Select Graph(s) to one of the following options and you will see a checkbox for Export as multi-page PDF file.

 To export a Browser Graph as a video (GIF, TIFF, AVI):

 - Activate the Browser Graph.
 Before going further, confirm that the graph is in Page View (click just below the window title bar and when the Mini Toolbar appears, verify that there is NOT a red check mark beside the Window View button.
 If there is, clear it).

 - In the panel to the left, click the menu button and choose Flip Through.